teclone/php-handler/README.md

 ## Validation Filters

 Filters are applied to the field values prior to validations.
-You can use filters to modify field values prior to validations.
+You can use filters to modify field values prior to validation.
 The available filters include:

 1. **decode**: Call php `urldecode()` function on the field value(s).
 Defaults to true